The unseen battle: Why you need secure coding now more than ever

 The cost of prioritising features over security

 The real-world impact of this can be devastating.
-Recent high-profile breaches have rocked major companies like Twitter, Ticketmaster, Optus, and Medibank.
-Even organisations with advanced resources fall victim to preventable vulnerabilities, like SQL injections and cross-site scripting (XSS) attacks.
+Recent high-profile breaches have impacted major companies such as Twitter, Ticketmaster, Optus, and Medibank.
+Failing to prioritise secure coding can result in a security breach, even for organisations with advanced resources, due to preventable vulnerabilities, such as SQL injections and cross-site scripting (XSS) attacks.
 By embracing secure coding, you can avoid becoming the next headline.

 The democratisation of hacking and the growing risk you face